geissdoerfer/bonito/README.md

 ## Data

-We provide 32h of time-synchronized energy-harvesting traces from 5 different scenarios involving solar panels and piezoelectric harvesters.
+We provide 32h of time-synchronized energy-harvesting traces from 5 different scenarios involving solar panels and piezoelectric harvesters via [Zenodo](https://doi.org/10.5281/zenodo.6383042).
 The data was recorded with [Shepherd](https://nes-lab.org/pubs/2019-Geissdoerfer-Shepherd.pdf), a measurement tool that records time-synchronized voltage and current traces from one or more energy-harvesting nodes with high rate and resolution.

 - The *jogging* dataset comprises traces from two participants, each equipped with two piezoelectric harvester at the ankles and a solar panel at the left wrist.
 The two participants run together for an hour in a public park, including short walking and standing breaks.
 - For the *stairs* dataset, we recorded traces from six solar panels that are embedded into the surface of an outdoor stair in front of a lecture hall.
 Over the course of one hour, numerous students pass the stairs, leading to temporary shadowing effects on some or all of the solar panels.